Cranshaw Thorn Hill 01 (July 2013)

 sketchfab

-Prehistoric carving found in the Cranshaw Thorn Hill area of Rombalds Moor, West Yorkshire.
-This upright triangular boulder is referenced IAG267 in Boughey & Vickerman’s 2003 publication ‘Prehistoric Rock Art of the West Riding’, where it’s described as: ‘Medium-sized upstanding rock appears to be carved to triangular block on narrower triangular base.
-Cup with two rings, cup with one ring and perhaps edge of a hewn-off ring.
-Worn and damaged.’
-The CSI: Rombalds Moor project referenced the stone ‘Cranshaw Thorn Hill 01’ on ERA in 2013.
-They provide a detailed description.
+Prehistoric carving unearthed on Cranshaw Thorn Hill, a region within Rombalds Moor, West Yorkshire.
+This triangular boulder stands upright and is documented as IAG267 in Boughey & Vickerman’s 2003 publication 'Prehistoric Rock Art of the West Riding,' where it's described as: 'Medium-sized rock, standing upright, appears to be carved into a triangular block on a narrower triangular base.
+A cup with two rings, a cup with one ring, and possibly an edge of a hewn-off ring are visible.
+The surface is worn and damaged.'
+The CSI: Rombalds Moor project referenced the stone 'Cranshaw Thorn Hill 01' in ERA in 2013, providing a detailed description.
 Historic England listing: https://historicengland.org.uk/listing/the-list/list-entry/1012959 ERA info: https://archaeologydataservice.ac.uk/era/section/panel/details.jsf?eraId=2551 This decimated model shows the carved surface and was created from 3 stereo pairs captured by Dave Spencer in July 2013.
 The imagery forms part of the HLF funded CSI: Rombalds Moor / Watershed Landscape Project archive.

 With this file you will be able to print Cranshaw Thorn Hill 01 (July 2013) with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Cranshaw Thorn Hill 01 (July 2013).